nrs-org/novelslop/content/vol_01/chap_09.typ

   "Wha- How come?"

-  "Do you know the first rule of instant messaging: If someone sends you a emote, you has to reply with an emote too.
-Mona probably had nothing to reply, so she had to hastily find a emote within the same catalog to reply to you..."
+  "Do you know the first rule of instant messaging: If someone sends you an emote, you have to reply with an emote too.
+Mona probably had nothing to reply, so she had to hastily find an emote within the same catalog to reply to you..."

   "Hmm- That makes sense.
 Though what is that 'first rule of instant messaging'?
   // yoooo schtein reference